awphung/awphung.github.io/README.md

 2. Copy all of the content in your resume.
 3. Now open ```index.md``` in ghostwriter.
 4. Note the first 4 lines of code, do **not** modify them.
->If you do the layout will be ignored or incorrect.
+>Warning!
+If you do the layout will be ignored or incorrect.
 5. Replace the rest of the content in this file with your copied resume content.
 6. Save this file.